WisdomFusion/git-the-complete-reference/README.md

 # git-the-complete-reference

-Git: The Complete Reference, zh_CN
+Git: The Complete Reference, written in LaTeX, zh_CN